10 Essential Questions to Ask a Fiduciary Financial Advisor During Your Free Intro Call

 How to Evaluate Responses to Question 6: Success Metrics

-Never accept “good returns” as a metric.
+Never accept “good returns” as the only metric.

 Better metrics include: